A Robust Test for Elliptical Symmetry: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:setup}, we introduce the setup and the main notation.
-The problem is formulated in Section \ref{sec:prob_state} where we also present some of the existing hypothesis tests for the known scatter case.
-In Section \ref{sec:reform_aux}, we reformulate the problem and introduce necessary background on exchangeable variables.
-Section \ref{sec:distr_null} provides some additional notation an auxiliary results.
-In Section \ref{sec:asymp_unif_exch}, we formulate the main result and in Section \ref{sec:num_sims} we support it by the numerical experiments.
+In Section \ref{sec:setup}, we introduce the setup and notation.
+The problem is formulated in Section \ref{sec:prob_state} where we also present some of the existing tests for the known scatter case.
+In Section \ref{sec:reform_aux}, we reformulate the problem and introduce necessary background on exchangeable random variables; Section \ref{sec:distr_null} provides some additional notation and auxiliary results.
+In Section \ref{sec:asymp_unif_exch}, we formulate the main results and discuss them.
+Section \ref{sec:num_sims} provides numerical studies of the proposed tests while Section \ref{sec:comparison} demonstrates their power in comparison to other commonly used ellipticity tests.
 The conclusion is provided in Section \ref{sec:concl}.
 Some of the proofs are postponed to the Appendix.